How do you catch and keep the attention of your audience, and galvanize them into action?

 7. Run an off-the wall photo or video contest on social networks

-Lesson learned: Get people to do something unusual for your social contests to engage them more.
+Lesson learned: Get people to do something unusual for your social contests, so you’ll engage them more.

 8. Share shocking photos or videos